 If you sleep on your back, consider yourself unique!
 The majority of people sleep on their side.
 Fewer than 15% of sleepers sleep on their back, according to The Better Sleep Council, in either the savasana or starfish position:

-8% of sleepers sleep on their back with their arms extended down by their sides
+8% of sleepers lie on their back with arms extended down their sides.

-5% of sleepers sleep on their back with the arms up beside their head
+5% of sleepers sleep on their back with arms up beside their head.

 Pros and Cons of Sleeping on your Back

-- Back sleepers leave their face open to the ceiling, so they get fewer face wrinkles from their pillows than side and stomach sleepers, according to one CBS report.
+Back sleepers leave their face open to the ceiling while they sleep, so they get fewer facial wrinkles from their pillows than side and stomach sleepers.